MTstateIntroStats/IntroStatTextbook/docs/04-explore-categorical.md

 The previous Example points out that row and column proportions are not equivalent.
 Before settling on one form for a table, it is important to consider each to ensure that the most useful table is constructed.

 ::: {.guidedpractice}
-Look back to Tables \@ref(rowPropSpamNumber) and \@ref(colPropSpamNumber).
-Which would be more useful to someone hoping to identify spam emails using the `number` variable?^[The column proportions in Table \@ref(colPropSpamNumber) will probably be most useful, which makes it easier to see that emails with small numbers are spam about 5.9% of the time (relatively rare).
+Look back to Tables \@ref(tab:rowPropSpamNumber) and \@ref(tab:colPropSpamNumber).
+Which would be more useful to someone hoping to identify spam emails using the `number` variable?^[The column proportions in Table \@ref(tab:colPropSpamNumber) will probably be most useful, which makes it easier to see that emails with small numbers are spam about 5.9% of the time (relatively rare).
 We would also see that about 27.1% of emails with no numbers are spam, and 9.2% of emails with big numbers are spam.]
 :::